Razer Basilisk V3 Pro 35K

 Is the Razer Basilisk V3 Pro 35K good for FPS games?

-Reviewers generally liked the sensor, but many said the jump from earlier 30K models is not very noticeable for most users.
+Reviewers generally praised the sensor, but several said the jump from earlier high-DPI Basilisk sensors is not a major real-world upgrade for most players.

 Consider This Instead